corona-warn-app/cwa-server/docs/FEDERATION-UPLOAD.md

 - Duplicated persistent storage for the keys which are required to be sent to the federation gateway.
 This makes it clear which keys are needing to be sent and as they are persisted if they fail to post in a run they will be re-processed in a future iteration.
 - Retry processing around the Federation Gateway API endpoint invocations will be in place in case an initial request fails
+- Reprocessing of keys which may have been rejected by the Federation Gateway if applicable

 ## Security